weesvisje/docs/docs/common/how-it-works/big-peer.md

 with sequence number 1 is committed, the database is at version 1.
 When the 2nd transaction commits, the database is at version 2, and so on.

 Let's walk through a replication example to understand how reads work.
-Say we hvae two replicas of our data, A and B. Replica A commits transaction 1, and then sends it to replica B, who also commits it.
+Say we have two replicas of our data, A and B. Replica A commits transaction 1, and then sends it to replica B, who also commits it.
 Now the database is at version 1, and both replicas will return the same answer.
 But what if transaction two doesn't make it to replica B?
 This can happen if there is a brief network outage, or for some reason the message is delayed.
 So while message B is delayed, A has committed transactions 1 and 2, but the B only has committed transaction 1.
 Since Ditto is eventually consistent, it never blocks reads or writes.
 This means that a client can read even while replicas are in an inconsistent state.

 If the system wishes to spread the read load equally, and a client reads from